Forty Signs of Rain

-Forty Signs of Rain (2004) is the first book in the hard science fiction "Science in the Capital" trilogy by Kim Stanley Robinson.
-(The following two novels are Fifty Degrees Below, (2005, and Sixty Days and Counting, 2007).
+Forty Signs of Rain (2004) is the first novel in the hard science fiction trilogy Science in the Capital by Kim Stanley Robinson.
+The following two novels are Fifty Degrees Below (2005) and Sixty Days and Counting (2007).

 Plot introduction

-The focus of the novel is the effects of global warming in the early decades of the 21st century.
-Its characters are mostly scientists, either involved in biotech research, assisting government members, or doing paperwork at the National Science Foundation (NSF).
-There are also several Buddhist monks working for the embassy of the fictional island nation of Khembalung.
+The novel focuses on the effects of global warming in the early decades of the 21st century.
+The characters are mostly scientists—conducting research on biotechnology, assisting members of the government, or doing administrative tasks at the US National Science Foundation (NSF).
+The novel also features several Buddhist monks who work for the embassy of the fictional island nation of Khembalung.

 Characters

-Anna Quibler – a hard-scientist administrator in charge of the Bioinformatics Division at the NSF; part of her job entails farming out grant proposals from scientists and science students nationwide to program directors under her supervision.
+Anna Quibler – a hard-scientist administrator in charge of the Bioinformatics division of the NSF; part of her job entails distributing grant proposals from scientists and science students nationwide to program directors under her supervision.
 She befriends the Khembalis.

-Charlie Quibler – Anna's husband, a stay-at-home dad taking care of their young sons.
-He is the science policy advisor to Senator Phil Chase and works tirelessly to introduce bills to Congress for climate change mitigation.
+Charlie Quibler – Anna's husband, a stay-at-home dad for their young sons.
+He is the science policy advisor to Senator Phil Chase, and he works tirelessly to introduce Congessional bills for climate change mitigation.

-Frank Vanderwal – a University of California, San Diego biomathematician with an interest in sociobiology, working for a year at the NSF; he oversees review of biology grant proposals.
-A rock climbing hobbyist and co-founder of Torrey Pines Generique.
+Frank Vanderwal – a biomathematician at University of California, San Diego with an interest in sociobiology, working for a year at the NSF; he oversees the review of grant proposals in biology; a rock climbing hobbyist and co-founder of Torrey Pines Generique (a biotechnology start-up).

-Drepung – a Tibetan Buddhist monk, he identifies himself to Anna as the assistant and translator for Rudra Cakrin, but is revealed later in the series to be the spiritual leader of the Khembalese.
+Drepung – a Tibetan Buddhist monk, he identifies himself to Anna as the assistant and translator for Rudra Cakrin; later in the trilogy, he is revealed to be the spiritual leader of the Khembalese group.

-Rudra Cakrin – ambassador from Khembalung to the United States; a Tibetan in exile, he pretends to be the spiritual leader of the Khembalese but is actually Drepung's assistant.
+Rudra Cakrin – the ambassador from Khembalung to the United States; a Tibetan in exile, he pretends to be the spiritual leader of the Khembalese but is actually Drepung's assistant.

-Leo Mulhouse – chief science researcher at Torrey Pines Generique, working on gene therapy.
+Leo Mulhouse – the chief science researcher at Torrey Pines Generique, working on gene therapy.

-Senator Phil Chase – a Democratic Senator from California, he understands the need for both policy change and Realpolitik; a character in Antarctica.
+Senator Phil Chase – a Democratic Senator from California, he understands the need for both policy change and realpolitik; a character in the novel Antarctica.

-Diane Chang – Head of the National Science Foundation.
+Diane Chang – the Director of the National Science Foundation.